MaximShershavikov/ELEX-ELEX2-Geting-All-In-Game-Items/README.md

 - Windows 10
 - Windows 11
 ## Note
-This version of the program does not display the names of all inventory items in ELEX 2.
 Item names are displayed in English only